|

 26th February 1811.

-from the Ship Argo, on Sunday Night:
+from the Ship ARGO, on Sunday Night:

 Six

-Seamen, viz: - [centered]
+Seamen, viz: -

-Yates, [right pointing brace inclosing the next listed and indicating
+YATES, [right pointing brace inclosing the next listed and indicating

 'Englishmen.']

-Morgan, [right pointing brace inclosing the next two listed and indicating
+MORGAN, [right pointing brace inclosing the next two listed and indicating

 'Welchmen.']